killercd/HWords/README.md

 # HWords
-highlights a line in base of regex
+highlights a line using a regex